-Findings In this survey study including 16 laryngologists and 23 speech-language pathologists, a scheme that arranged voice disorders on a 2-dimensional plane that was based on 2 continuous scales of organicity and tonicity was developed and evaluated ior.
-The 2 scales serve as the axes of a 2-dimensional plane on which all voice pathologies may be arranged.
+Findings In this survey study including 16 laryngologists and 23 speech-language pathologists, a scheme that arranged voice disorders on a 2-dimensional plane that was based on 2 continuous scales of organicity and tonicity was developed and evaluated.

 Meaning In contrast with previously used categorical organizational schemes for voice disorders that demonstrated inconsistencies and categorical overlaps, this suggested scheme is a potentially simple, continuous, and dynamic approach for arranging voice disorders.